Joshmantova/Data_science_job_market_analysis_project/README.md

 According to Glassdoor.com, a reputable job review website, data science has been the best job in America for several years (source: https://www.glassdoor.com/List/Best-Jobs-in-America-LST_KQ0,20.htm).
 The pay is great, the satisfaction rating is high, and the technology is cutting edge.
 It almost sounds too good to be true.
 Although there have been several analyses on the data science job market(e.g. https://www.pwc.com/us/en/library/data-science-and-analytics.html), analyses regarding the current jobs available - especially locally here in Denver - are hard to come by.
 The goal of this project was to find trends among currently available jobs and try to find some insights into the job market.

 # The Data:
 Using selenium and beautiful soup, two popular python packages for web scraping and web automation, two datasets were scraped; one from Indeed.com (n = 3969) and another from Linkedin.com (n = 3150).
+Each search looked at jobs that resulted from looking up 'Data Science'.
+This search term yielded the largest number of jobs from the search terms tested.

 ### Features from each dataset:
 | Indeed job features    | Linkedin job features  |